DylanMeeus/springboot_jwt_blog/_posts/2016-04-19-supercharge-your-registration-process.markdown

 ## 3. Collect Your Customers' Data Gradually With Progressive Profiling

 We all know the frustration of trying to register for a service that wants your name, phone number, pet’s name, current address, and greatest childhood fear before you can make an account.
 In fact, [86%](http://www.sampleforms.org/wp-content/uploads/2012/12/How-to-optimize-registration-forms.jpg) of users say they quit on registrations because they’re too long and too prying.

+{% include tweet_quote.html quote_text="86% of users say they quit on registrations because they’re too long and too prying." %}

 Spare your customers this struggle by breaking your registration up into multiple stages—what is known as [progressive profiling](https://auth0.com/blog/2016/04/18/progressive-profiling/).